daibangsamac/LexicalScanner/README.md

 Contributing
 https://github.com/daibangsamac

 Flow: The program will first handle data from AutomatonData.dat.
-It contains all the tokens we need to parse down a VC program:
+It contains all the data we need to parse down a VC program into tokens:
 + CHARACTER: Formated as ASCII which is used in a VC program
 + DIGIT: As it name
 + KEYWORD: These things can't be used as identifier